The.. @Future Everything

 Bohm states: “We are all linked by a fabric of unseen connections.
 This fabric is constantly changing and evolving.
 This field is directly structured and influenced by our behavior and by our understanding.”

 Bohm suggests that “collective thought and knowledge have become so automated that we are in large part controlled by them, with a subsequent loss of authenticity, freedom and order”

-Taking social media such a Twitter as an expression of a “global” thought and making it visible, we want to see if that is indeed a truth or whether we can take some control of it and influence the course of “our thinking”.
+Taking social media such as Twitter as an expression of a global thought and making it visible, we wanted to see if that it is indeed a truth or whether we can take some control of it and influence the course of “our thinking”.